Machine Learning Software Comparison: The Best Platforms in 2024

 - Dynamic Computation Graph: PyTorch uses dynamic computation graphs, allowing modification of the network architecture on-the-fly.
 This flexibility simplifies debugging and experimentation, particularly in research settings.

-- Python Integration: Native integration with Python and seamless use of Python libraries like NumPy.
+- Python Integration: Native integration with Python and use of Python libraries like NumPy.
 This facilitates easy data manipulation and integration of PyTorch into broader Python-based workflows.

 - TorchVision: A dedicated library in PyTorch for computer vision tasks.
 TorchVision offers pre-trained models, datasets, and utilities for image processing, simplifying image classification, object detection, and segmentation tasks.